Ndevu12/docker_image/README.md

 # 🐳 Docker Learning Server

-A simple Node.js application designed for learning Docker containerization concepts.
+A simple Node.js application designed for recalling and mastering Docker containerization concepts.
 This project includes a basic Express.js server with essential endpoints to demonstrate Docker fundamentals.

 ## 📋 Features